aravind-sadharani/chandraveena/src/blog/release1-patdeep/index.md

 ### Reading the scale
 In Indian Classical Music, the seven notes in an octave are called Sa Re Ga Ma Pa Dha Ni and then Sa comes again.
 Notes with a capitalised first letter are called Tivra (or sharp) notes.
 E.g., Dha and Ni above.
 Notes written fully in lower case are called Komal (or flat) notes.
 E.g., ga and ma above.
 Sa and Pa are always written with a capitalized first letter.

-### Vikrit Raga
+### Vikrut Raga
-A *Vikrit* Raga is a Raga in which one of the notes is altered from the original family scale.
+A *Vikrut* Raga is a Raga in which one of the notes is altered from the original family scale.
 In this case, *Palasi* family uses ni whereas, Patdeep uses Ni, even though it resembles Palasi family, structurally.

 ### Bhashanga Raga
 A *Janya* (or derivative) Raga of a Melakartha which uses a note outside of the Melakartha notes.
 In this raga, Ni is outside of Kharaharapriya (Sa Re ga ma Pa Dha ni).